8balloon/better-mobx/README.md

 #### IMPORTANT

-Do not use `try/catch` within a `createMaterialization` function.
-Errors here can break `Views` and `createReaction`s.
+Do not use `try/catch` within store methods or materializations.
+Errors here can break views and reactions.

-For this reason, TypeScript's "strict" mode is highly encouraged.
+(For this reason, TypeScript's "strict" mode is highly encouraged.)

 #### IMPORTANT